farhan-navas/landing-page/README.md

 # landing-page
-Landing page project combining CSS and HTML on The Odin Project
+Landing page project combining CSS and HTML learnt in foundations of The Odin Project.
+Couldn't think of what to include in this landing page during this time, and the Andrew Tate sage was at its peak, so I decided to make a page on supercars.
+Interesting page and hopefully I can make it appear as visually appealing as planned.